Spencer G. Millard

+Life and career

-He was born in Ionia, Michigan, the son of Gurdon J. Millard (c.
-1830-?) and Joanna Freeman (c.
-1834-?).
-His sister was Frances M. Millard (c.
-1854-c.
-1891), who died in India, where she went as a missionary.
+He was born in Ionia, Michigan, the son of Gurdon J. Millard and Joanna Freeman.
+His sister was Frances M. Millard, who died in India, where she went as a missionary.
 Millard attended Hillsdale College, where he studied for several years, graduating from the institution in 1877.
 He then obtained a teaching position at the grade school in Carson City, Michigan, and served in the capacity as principal for about three years.

 In about 1880, he began the study of law with William O. Webster, an attorney at Ionia, and after studying for about two years he was admitted to the bar.
 He then became a member of the firm of Webster & Millard, in which he was engaged in the practice of law until he removed to Los Angeles, California, in 1887.

-On June 17, 1885, Millard and Ida N. Hall (1860–1952) were married in Ionia.
+On June 17, 1885, Millard and Ida N. Hall were married in Ionia.
 They had two children, Spencer J. Millard (1888-before 1952), who was born in Ionia, Michigan, and died in Tennessee, and Gertrude Millard (1891–1979), who was born and died in Los Angeles.

 In Los Angeles, Millard practiced law alone.
 Soon after his arrival, he built a house in the Angeleno Heights tract.
 One of his first public appearances in politics was at the Republican City Convention in the fall of 1892, when John Q. Tufts was nominated for Mayor.
 Millard's bearing as a Presiding Officer was seen as dignified, his decisions being usually prompt and accurate and his voice excellent, as it could be readily heard.
 He presided so acceptably that he was called to wield the gavel at the Republican County Convention in May 1894, when delegates were chosen to the State Convention, which a short time later nominated him for Lieutenant Governor.